bailey27/cppcryptfs/README.md

 Current Status
 --------------

-The developer has been using cppcryptfs in forward (normal) mode for over a year and hasn't lost any data.
+The developer has been using cppcryptfs in forward (normal) mode for over two years and hasn't lost any data.
 At least one other person is using it.
-There haven't been any serious issues reported.

 Reverse mode has undergone only limited testing by the developer.